Information | Scheduled system upgrade - May long weekend

 Landscaping and yard

-• Plant deciduous trees on the south, east and west exposures of your home.
+• If possible, plant deciduous trees on the south, east and west exposures of your home.
 They provide shade in the summer and shed leaves in the winter to let sunlight in.

-• In general, planting trees and other vegetation in place of hard surfaces will lower surface and air temperatures around your home.
+• Planting trees and other plants in place of hard surfaces will lower surface and air temperatures around your home.
 Avoid using artificial turf, which tends to get hot.

 Ventilation and cooling

-• You can install a window air conditioner unit in rooms that cannot be cross-ventilated effectively.
+• You can install a window air conditioner unit or a fan in rooms that cannot be cross-ventilated.

-• For new homes, installing central air conditioning may also provide opportunities to filter outside air that may be contaminated with pollen, dust or wildfire smoke.
+• For new homes, installing central air conditioning can filter outside air that may be contaminated with pollen, dust or wildfire smoke.

 For more information about protecting your home and property from extreme heat, refer to the Institute for Catastrophic Loss Reduction’s Homeowner Guide: Protect Your Home From Extreme Heat.